 There are broadly three types of pricing — Free, Freemium, and 100% paid.

 Most apps offer the freemium model.
 This means both the app and the web version are accessible for FREE.
-Any user download on a whim, check out, and decide if they like.
+Users can download the app on a whim, check it out, and decide if they like it.

-However, most have a premium service for a price.
-The cost varies, but you can get a premium plan for a few $ a month in most cases.
+However, most offer a premium service for a price.
+The cost varies, but you can usually get a premium plan for a few dollars a month.
 Some even charge annual and language or level-based pricing.

 The premium variant of apps delivers many benefits.

-For instance, if you want to get rid of the ads, you can consider them.
+For instance, you can consider the ads if you want to eliminate them.
 You also gain full access to extended and bonus characteristics in the process that is otherwise not possible for free.

-Some of the best language learning software allows you to download lessons for offline study, stats, and advanced tracking analytics.
+Some of the best language learning software allows you to download lessons for offline study, as well as stats and advanced tracking analytics.

 12 Best Apps for Learning a New Language